the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_presence_and_the_future.md

 * Two »competing« standards
 * One simple solution

 Note: Avatars are unfortunatly one of those areas where there are two solutions to the same problem.
-However resolving that issue is surprisingly easy.
+However, resolving that issue is surprisingly easy.

 Let me describe the two standards first.